openNDS/openNDS/docs/source/config.rst

 Default: None

-Custom files will be copied from the URL to the openNDS router

-Images should be configured one per line to prevent possible parsing errors.

-Custom files are listed in the form of ``file_name_type=file_url``
+Custom files will be copied from the URL to the openNDS router.
+Images shall be configured one per line to prevent parsing errors.
+Custom files are listed in the form of ``file_name_type=file_url``.

-file_name and file_url must be urlencoded if containing white space or single quotes

 The image url must begin with ``http://`` ``https://`` or ``file://``